 From the age of 4 I was doing some type of sport or activity that my mother had signed me up to do.
 I remember holding my breath for my first swimming lesson to my first chance at swinging a tennis racket.
-After those first few years of knowing what my body could and couldn’t handle, I was always moving.
+Even though physical activity was a part of my life, the other half of the equation was not on par.
+Since my father wasn’t home at normal hours due to work, our dinner time was late.
+Then, as my mom tried to adapt to the American culture and leave her Chinese cooking behind, my love for french fries and ketchup grew on me; literally.

 This site is dedicated to providing you with information to add to your resources so you can achieve optimum health.
 Read what you want, comment on what you like, and follow me to a healthier life.